CoachCoen/games/README.md

 python3 app.py

 ## Current status
-* About 70% of the rules are implemented
-* One known bug, to do with being able to buy a card when insufficient resources are available, creating an error when payment should be made
+* All but one rule implemented
+    * Can't take a face down card after taking a yellow chip
+* Usually works well, although there is one bug (not replicated yet)
 * Code is reasonably well structured (always room for improvement of course)
-* Unit tests were started but need restructuring after a large refactoring exercise, and more are to be done
+* Unit tests were started but need updating after a large refactoring exercise, and more are to be done
-* An estimated 15% of functions, methods, etc, have doc strings, so need to catch up and then keep up
+* An estimated 15% of functions, methods, etc, have docstrings, so need to catch up and then keep up
+* Sphinx set up, documentation created

 ## The AI
 The current AI is extremely simple, yet still plays a decent game